 A while back I had seen an axe online with a painted handle and thought it would make a great piece of décor for the new place.
 Turns out that axe was $125!
 What!?
 I decided I would purchase an axe, turns out those are $40, wait a minute this is not very frugal.
 I seriously contemplated the store bought axe then left it and set the intention of finding one second hand.
-One day I popped into my local Restore and found this great little hatchet for $5, ok that’s more my price, and I set to work.
+One day I popped into my local Salvation Army Thrift Store and found this great little hatchet for $5, ok that’s more my price, and I set to work.
 Here is the tutorial in case you’d like to create your own.

 Step 1 – Materials